Repodata patching

 We will be working in the bioconda-repodata-patches recipe.

-The gen_patch_json.py file is borrowed from conda-forge and has one function that should typically be modified: _gen_new_index.
-Within this function, each record in repodata.json is iterated over and changes that should be made to it are returned to a comparison function.
-So if you make changes within this function, they’ll end up in the appropriate patch_instructions.json file.
+The gen_patch_json.py file is borrowed from conda-forge and has one function that should typically be modified: _gen_new_index_per_key().
+Within this function, each record in each repodata.json is iterated over and changes that should be made to it are returned to a comparison function.
+So if you make changes within this function, they’ll end up in the appropriate patch_instructions.json file, once you build a new version of the bioconda-repodata-patches package.
 Let’s use the nanoqc example to see how we can do this.

 We first need to come up with a strategy for finding and updating the nanoqc packages.
 A process like that might look like the following: